How to survive while your nightmares vanish in 4 clear steps

 3. Swim backwards

-If you had not read this, you could have figured this out from a textbook rule in problem solving.
+If you had not read this, you could have figured this out from a textbook on problem-solving.

 Respond and don’t react.

-The great reward in any problem, no matter how catastrophic, is each step taken to respond and not react.
+No matter how catastrophic, the great reward in any problem is each step taken to respond and not react.

-So, instead of hunkering down to make a living with a guaranteed salary, I started 1988 by launching my business through free speaking forums learned from scouring the newspaper.
+So, instead of hunkering to make a living with a guaranteed salary, I started off 1988 by launching my business through free speaking forums learned from scouring the newspaper.

-One person who heard me led directly to my nationally syndicated radio program and featured newspaper columns throughout the state of Texas.
+One person who heard me led directly to my nationally syndicated radio program and featured newspaper columns throughout Texas and eight other states.

 4. Dig around your face

-Profound simplicity focuses on the catastrophic problem at hand in the clearest way.
+Profound simplicity focuses on any catastrophic problem at hand with clarity.

-That’s when you see what is clearly needed.
+That’s when you stop and focus on what is clearly needed.

-You can do this if you recognize that attitude is the critical difference in staying around long enough to watch the nightmare vanish.
+You can do this if you recognize that attitude is critical in staying around long enough to watch the nightmare vanish.

 It’s not so much what happens to us as what happens in us that counts.